10 Smallest Towns in Michigan

 This tiny town in Iosco County only has an estimated 373 residents as of 2018.
 This is yet another tiny town very close to the thumb of the mitten.

 As of 2018, only 325 people call Gaastra home.
 Gaastra is in Iron County in the Northern portion of the lower peninsula.
-This tiny town shares a police and volunteer fire department with neighboring town Caspian.
+This tiny town shares a police and volunteer fire department with the neighboring town Caspian.

 #2 Lake Angelus